InternetMaximalism/intmax2-client-sdk/browser-sdk/README.md

 **Important:**

+* ⚠️ The `sync` function should not be called manually in normal use.
 * ⚠️ Be aware that multiple `sync` calls cannot run concurrently — if called at the same time, one of them will fail.

 ### Withdraw